tkruse/build-bench/README.md

 | bazel     | C++, Java, Python, Go      | Python-ish     | C++, Java    | 2015 (2005?) | Google     | true cache | rules |
 | pants     | Java, Scala, Python        | Python         | Python       | 2014 (2010)  | Twitter    | None       | rules |

-### Why are ant/sbt/leiningen so slow for clean testing of commons-math?

-I do not know for sure.
-There must be some overhead not present in the other systems, maybe a new JVM process is started for each test.

-Note that for sbt and leiningen, extra plugins were required to run JUnit tests written in Java.
-These buildsystems would specialize on tests written in Scala/Clojure, and the results here do not tell whether tests written in Scala or Clojure would have similar overheads.

 ### I get InstantiationExceptions with some buildsystem, what is going on?